coronel08/mern-invoice/README.md

         * [] Create login form using signup as example, connect to db as well
     * [] Create User Authentication models and logic in DB

+* [] fetch catch error in home.js and signup.js console log on error fix that later.
+After development

 ---